KeyouXZ/Skynomi/Config.md

 - Multiple rewards can be specified for each rank
 - Ranks are typically processed in order
 - Higher ranks typically have better reward ratios

+## Important Note
+- A server restart is required after modifying the `Use Parent for Rank` setting to ensure changes take effect.
+- Always backup your configuration files before making changes.
+- Test the configuration in a development environment if possible.

 ## Best Practices
 1. Use descriptive rank names